-- demonstrate the ability to independently plan safe trips using the road and public transport network - reflect on their understanding of road safety - make a commitment to playing their part to stop road trauma.
+- demonstrate the ability to independently plan safe trips using the road and public transport network - reflect on their understanding of road safety - make a commitment to playing their part in stopping people being hurt or dying on our roads.

 Some of these activities may be combined into a single lesson, whereas some may extend across multiple lessons.